Visual Arts Itinerary

 Stroll colorful Aviles Street, which has become one of the area’s most diverse arts districts.
 Some of our favorite local art galleries include: • Plum Gallery • Georgia Nick Gallery • Aviles Gallery • PAStA Fine Art Gallery

 Promoting the visual arts since 1924, the St. Augustine Art Association produces monthly juried exhibits, workshops and lectures, and serves as the community’s cultural hub.

 Internationally inspired fare with a focus on fresh and local seafood, steaks, lamb and veal.
 Reservations required.

-On the first Friday of every month, St. Augustine’s art galleries welcome visitors to browse the latest art exhibits and enjoy refreshments and live entertainment at more than 30 participating galleries.
+On the first Friday of every month, the St. Augustine Art Association hosts Art Walk – where local art galleries welcome visitors to browse the latest exhibits and enjoy refreshments and live entertainment at more than 30 participating galleries.

 Australian-American coffee shop proudly serving specialty coffee, espresso, and Aussie pies.

 Led by an art historian, the 90-minute guided tour highlights iconic paintings, Spanish, Colonial, and Victorian architecture, stained glass, monuments, murals, public sculptures, local art galleries and studios, and more.